Building a Strong Foundation: Corrective Exercises, Muscle Capacity, Range of Motion, and the FRC System for Pain Reduction and Posture Improvement

 Corrective exercises are foundational for achieving better posture and mobility, reducing pain, and enhancing your health.
 Explore a range of exercises that address low back and knee pain while improving overall posture:

-• Planks for Core Stability: Discover how planks can help you strengthen your core and provide a foundation for better posture.Increasing the capacity of the of all of your abdominals will help with bracing and lower back relief.
-Abdominal muscles stop your spine muscles being overused.
-They hence help stabilise your spine.
-Furthermore, developing the ability to dynamically use abdominals in a lengthened or shortened position will help.
-Coiling is the is the coined term for this utilisation of the core, while the core can be defined as the abdominals and supporting muscles of the pelvis and spine.
+• Planks for Core Stability: Discover how planks can help you strengthen your core and provide a foundation for better posture.
+Increasing the capacity of your abdominals will help with bracing and lower back relief.
+Abdominal muscles stop your spine muscles from being overused.
+They, therefore, help stabilize your spine.
+Furthermore, developing the ability to dynamically use the abdominals in a lengthened or shortened position will help.
+Coiling is the coined term for this utilisation of the core, while the core can be defined as the abdominals and supporting muscles of the pelvis and spine.

 • Hip Bridges to Enhance Low Back Health: Learn how hip bridges can alleviate low back pain and promote proper posture.
 The use of our gluteal muscles will alleviate lower back strain and help utilise our hip hinge.
 This is a crucial movement pattern to assure longevity of the spine.